We are pleased to welcome you to the website of the Unitarian Universalist Community of the Mountains (UUCM).

 What defines and unites us in not conformity of beliefs but commonality of values.
 We are united in our desire to live meaningfully and well in this life, for its own sake, rather than as a preparation for a possible future life.
 We are united in our desire to help build a world that is more just, more equitable, and more humane for all of life, not only for ourselves.
 We are united in our desire that the measure of our existence be based on how we live rather than what we profess, by deeds rather than creeds.

 The UU Community of the Mountains offers two Sunday Services.
 Each Sunday, choose to attend at 9:30 am or 11:30 am.
-Social hour is between the two services; either stay after the first service, or come early to the second one.
+Social hour is held between the two services; either stay after the first service, or come early to the second one.
 We welcome families with small children and provide childcare to infants through children four years old.
-Religious education class for all children and teens will happen during the 9:30 service.
+Religious education class for elementary school aged children takes place during the 9:30 service.
+Our teens meet between the services at 10:30, with Brunch Bunch at a local restaurant on the second Sunday of each month.
 Nursery care is available for both services.